souperdoupe/crunkbong/configs/power/README.md

 Unlike literally most Linux distros, crunkbong uses no centralized power manager.
 Instead, it uses the same utilities directly, just like other projects' power managers do.
-It is based on conversations (here)[https://dev1galaxy.org/viewtopic.php?id=774].
+It is based on conversations here: https://dev1galaxy.org/viewtopic.php?id=774.

 # Structure